nitram2342/fensterbrief/README.rst

          $ fensterbrief --buy-stamp

-The later approach works, because ``Fensterbrief`` stores the path and filenames of the current folder and letter.
+The later approach works, because ``fensterbrief`` stores the path and filenames of the current folder and letter.

 Lookup an address